pdolezal/net.yetamine.lang/README.md

 * Simple fix-sized containers like `Tuple2` and `Tuple3`.
 * A mutable `Box` for objects, which is useful for accumulators and for "out" method parameters.
 * Companions for `Optional`: `Choice` and `Single`. `Traversing` is notable as well.
-* Some minor utilities for using functional interfaces.
-* Support classes for dealing with `TimeUnit`-based quantities.
+* Fluent collection interfaces and adapters to make some operations a bit easier.
+* A pair of introspective interfaces (see `Adaptable` and `Introspection`).
 * Support for adapting arbitrary objects for use in try-with-resources.
 * Support for serializable singleton and multiton implementations.
 * `Cloneable` support: no more fiddling with reflection.
+* Some minor utilities for using functional interfaces.
 * Several formatting utilities.